tytydraco/yessleep/out/My_brother_was_murdered_when_I_was_nine_years_old_So_HOW_is_he_sitting_on_my_bed.md

 They fucking haunt me.

-Ella pointed to the fourth headless hanging from the hook.
+Ella pointed to the fourth headless body hanging from the hook.

 It wore fresh jeans, a t-shirt, and cowboy boots, its skin shining, perfectly embalmed.